jcompaire/R/time_series/README.md

 ## An R repository to perform a time series modeling based on the Autoregressive Integrated Moving Average (ARIMA) models

-This repository contains R scripts to replicate the analyses performed in the manuscript "***Time series modeling of coastal fishery landings on the Southwestern Atlantic shelf***", which has been submitted to [Fishery Bulletin](https://spo.nmfs.noaa.gov/fb.htm).
+This repository contains R scripts to replicate the analyses performed in the manuscript "***Time series modeling of coastal fishery landings on the Southwestern Atlantic shelf***".
 The code can be used not only to compute statistical analyses but also to generate all figures and outputs presented in the manuscript.
 Our goal is to increase transparency and reproducibility in research.

 ### Overwiew
 We investigated the dynamics of fishery ladings for the three fish species most caught at the Rio de la Plata estuary and its maritime front (Southwestern Atlantic Ocean) using Autoregressive Integrated Moving Average (ARIMA) models.
 Our results prove that the selected ARIMA models are able to capture the dynamics of fishery landings and provide a short-term reliable prediction of catches for the three species.